Doctors Note Logo

 Untreated bacterial infections like strep throat can lead to complications and typically require antibiotics that are safe in pregnancy.

-If you're unsure whether your symptoms are mild or something more significant, using a free symptom assessment tool for Acute Tonsillitis / Pharyngitis can help you understand whether you should seek immediate medical attention.
+If you're unsure whether your symptoms are mild or something more significant, you can use a free symptom checker to help determine whether you should seek immediate medical attention.

 What About Medications?